aws-samples/serverless-patterns/lambda-durable-bedrock-cdk/README.md

-# Lambda Durable Functions with Amazon Bedrock
+# AWS Lambda durable functions with Amazon Bedrock

 This pattern deploys a Lambda durable function that orchestrates a multi-step AI content pipeline using Amazon Bedrock.
 Each step is automatically checkpointed, so the workflow resumes from the last completed step after any interruption — without re-invoking Bedrock.